Kenny Everett: Legacy

-In 1981 Everett co-wrote a semi-fictitious autobiography entitled The Custard Stops at Hatfield.
+In 1981, Everett co-wrote a semi-fictitious autobiography entitled The Custard Stops at Hatfield.
 It was published by Willow Books, an imprint of Collins, in September 1982.

-In 1996, a compilation album entitled Kenny Everett At The Beeb was released as part of the BBC Radio Collection series of cassette tapes.
+In 1996, a compilation album entitled Kenny Everett at the Beeb was released as part of the BBC Radio Collection series of cassette tapes.
 The album, narrated by Barry Cryer, is a chronological look at Everett's BBC Radio career that combines clips from his various series with interviews that he gave on programmes such as Desert Island Discs.

 Everett is the subject of a 1997 episode of the Thames Television series Heroes of Comedy which covers his life and career from his beginnings on pirate radio until his death.
 Celebrities such as Steve Wright, Cliff Richard, Cleo Rocos, Barry Cryer, Jeremy Beadle, Terry Wogan and Barry Took appear and talk about their experiences, collaborations and friendships with Everett and his influence on them.

+In 2006, the British public ranked Everett number 45 in ITV's poll of TV's 50 Greatest Stars.
 On 18 November 2007, ITV1 broadcast a tribute show to Everett entitled Licence to Laugh.
 This celebrated the 30 years since he first appeared on ITV with the Kenny Everett Video Show (Thames Television).
 Friends and colleagues revealed what it was like to know and work with the man they affectionately dubbed "Cuddly Ken".
 Additionally, contemporary celebrities such as Chris Moyles and Chris Tarrant talked about their love for the funny entertainer and discussed the ways in which Everett had influenced them and their work.
 It also featured archive footage.

-The documentary When Freddie Mercury Met Kenny Everett, broadcast on Channel 4, tells the story of the relationship between the two men from the moment they met in 1974 when Mercury was a guest on Everett's radio show, through lovers and drug taking to when both died of AIDS.
+The documentary When Freddie Mercury Met Kenny Everett, broadcast on Channel 4, tells the story of the relationship between the two men from the moment they met in 1974 when Mercury was a guest on Everett's radio show, through lovers and drug-taking to when both died of AIDS.
 It features affectionate interviews by many people who were close to him.

 In March 2010 the BBC confirmed that it was producing a 90-minute TV biographical film called Number One in Heaven, to be written by Tim Whitnall and focusing on Everett's unhappiness at secondary school.

 On 3 October 2012 the BBC broadcast a 90-minute TV biopic called The Best Possible Taste which focused on the performer's relationship with his wife, singer Lee Middleton.
 Oliver Lansley played the part of Everett and Katherine Kelly that of Middleton.

+In 2013, Hello Darlings!
+The Authorized Biography Of Kenny Everett written by James Hogg and Robert Sellers was published by Bantam Press.

 Everett was portrayed by Dickie Beau in the 2018 Oscar-winning film Bohemian Rhapsody, a biographical musical drama about the life of Freddie Mercury.

+In December 2024, BBC Radio 4 Extra broadcast a week of programmes to mark what would have been Everett's 80th birthday.
+It began with a documentary Kenny Everett: The BBC Local Radio Years and included some of Everett's BBC Radio Bristol shows from 1971.